Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Microfabrication of traps and particles

-We determined the superconducting properties of the 300\,nm thick Nb film to have a $T_c\approx 9$\,K, a critical current density up to $j_c=5\cdot10^{11}$\,A/m$^2$ and a critical field $B_{c2}\approx 0.4$\,T, similar to values reported in literature \cite{asada_superconductivity_1969,rusanov_depairing_2004,kim_critical_2009}.
-For the simulations in our work, we assume a current in the trap wires that corresponds to a current density of $1\cdot10^{11}$\,A/m$^2$, which is below the critical current measured and, thus, leaves a safe margin for realistically running such a current through the trap.
-We model these wires as superconductors of finite extent, unless otherwise stated, with a thickness of 300\,nm.
+We determined the properties of the 300\,nm thick Nb film from R-T, I-V and Hall effect measurements to have a $T_c\approx 9$\,K, a critical current density up to $j_c=5\cdot10^{11}$\,A/m$^2$ and a critical field $B_{c2}\approx 0.4$\,T, similar to previously reported values \cite{asada_superconductivity_1969,rusanov_depairing_2004,kim_critical_2009}.
+For the analysis of the traps, we will assume a current density in the coil wires of $1\cdot10^{11}$\,A/m$^2$ (unless otherwise stated), which is close to the measured critical current density.